Iman-hamdan/aai-501-group7-sentiment-analysis-drug-reviews/README.md

 •	usefulCount(numerical): Count of users who found the review helpful.

 Target Variable: The sentiment of the review, which needs to be derived from the rating.
-A review rating above a certain threshold (e.g., 7/10) will be classified as positive, while a rating below this threshold will be classified as negative.
+A review rating above a certain threshold (e.g., 7/10) will be classified as positive, while a rating below this threshold will be classified as negative.However the rating provides a numerical representation of a user’s satisfaction (on a scale of 1 to 10) while the review text contains much richer, nuanced information that the rating alone cannot capture.

 There are no any missing values found in the dataset.